API Documentation

 class traval.ts_comparison.SeriesComparison(s1, s2, names=None, diff_threshold=0.0)[source]

-Object for comparing two timeseries.
+Object for comparing two time series.

 Comparison yields the following categories: